Edgar Brandt: Public works

-Later Works
+Later works

 As the years passed, the Art Deco style within Paris begins to change; “harmony and proportion had become more important than figurative decoration and color.
-Added to this was the move toward standardization and mass production” (Kahr, 194).
+Added to this was the move toward standardization and mass production”.
 Being aware of the changes around him, like he had in previous years, Brandt begin to adapt and change his design aesthetic.
 In his later work, one can see how Brandt's work shows a progression towards abstraction as a result of trying to reflect the new Modernist aesthetic.
 One of the most effective examples of Brandt's new abstract aesthetic can be seen in a 1927 radiator cover.
 This cover uses a series of triangles, rectangles and lines overlaid to create and abstract composition.
-The hammering displayed on the thick lines “offered the visual playfulness that had formerly been provided by lacelike C scrolls” (Kahr, 200).
+The hammering displayed on the thick lines “offered the visual playfulness that had formerly been provided by lacelike C scrolls”.

 Products

 Some of the products designed and built by Brandt's company and its successors include: